vivianjeng/vivianjeng.github.io/_pages/about.md

 ### Work Experience
 **Communications and Multimedia Lab** -- *Taipei, Taiwan (Oct.
 2020 - now)*<br />
     *Research Assistant*
-- Designed a multiparty protocol with functional encryption scheme to enhance personal privacy in decentralized systems
+- Designed a multi-party protocol with functional encryption scheme to enhance personal privacy in decentralized systems
 - Developed a compiler for Solidity to automatically compile smart contracts into a set of fee-reduced and more secure bytecodes

 **Dell Technologies Inc.** -- *Taipei, Taiwan (Jul.
 2018 - Aug.
 2018)*<br />
     *Software Engineer Intern*
-- Built an internal used tool to synchronize Excel sheets, website data in Python
+- Built an internal used tool to synchronize Excel sheets and website data in Python
 - Used Microsoft Power Bi to visualize data

 **Chung-Hsin Electric and Machinery Manufacturing Corp.** -- *Taipei, Taiwan (Jul.
 2017 - Oct.
 2017)*<br />
     *WEB Intern*
 - Implemented Dijkstras algorithm for searching parking place among 1676 parking lots
-- Used HTML, CSS, Javascript and MS SQL, C# to develop a full-stack website
+- Used HTML, CSS, Javascript, MS SQL and C# to develop a full-stack website

 ---